fourloops/autotranslate/README.md

 We will use TDD throughout, using tape and Istanbul for the back-end, and Jasmine for the front-end.

-The project will also be delolyed to Heroku
+The project will also be deployed to Heroku.

+## Stretch Goals

+* Ability to transate into multiple languages
+* Audio (pronunciations) for foreign languages